aniket-mish/distributed-ml-system/README.md

                 claimName: strategy-volume
 ```

-We pass the arguments (`saved_model_dir`, `checkpoint_dir`) to the container.
+We pass `saved_model_dir` and `checkpoint_dir` to the container.
 The `volumes` field specifies the persistent volume claim and `volumeMounts` field specifies what folder to mount the files.
 The `CleanPodPolicy` in the TFJob spec controls the deletion of pods when a job terminates.
 The `restartPolicy` determines whether pods will be restarted when they exit.

 Next, we submit this TFJob to our cluster and start our distributed model training.